P7XCKD/NF/Notes Factory/Semister 5/EDS/qb/eds pt qb to do.md

 > [!abstract] Five Levels of Needs

+> [!abstract] Physiological Needs
+>
--   **Physiological Needs:** The most basic needs for survival, like food and water.
+> The most basic needs for survival, like food, water, and shelter.
+These are the fundamental requirements for the human body to function.
+>

-    -   **Employee Example:** A fair salary that helps an employee buy food and pay rent.
+> -   **Employee Example:** A fair salary that helps an employee buy food and pay rent.
+>

-    -   **Entrepreneur Example:** An entrepreneur works long hours with little income at the start, sacrificing comfort to build their business.
+> -   **Entrepreneur Example:** An entrepreneur works long hours with little income at the start, sacrificing comfort to build their business.
+>

+***

+> [!abstract] Safety Needs
+>
--   **Safety Needs:** The need to feel safe and secure from harm.
+> The need to feel safe and secure from physical or financial harm.
+This includes a sense of order, predictability, and control in one's life.
+>

-    -   **Employee Example:** Having a steady job with a regular salary and health insurance.
+> -   **Employee Example:** Having a steady job with a regular salary and health insurance.
+>

-    -   **Entrepreneur Example:** Taking a huge financial risk with the hope of building a secure future for themselves.
+> -   **Entrepreneur Example:** Taking a huge financial risk with the hope of building a secure future for themselves.
+>

+***

+> [!abstract] Social Needs
+>
--   **Social Needs:** The need to feel a sense of belonging and connection to others.
+> The need to feel a sense of belonging and connection to others.
+This involves forming relationships and being part of a group or community.
+>

-    -   **Employee Example:** Enjoying a friendly team and positive work environment.
+> -   **Employee Example:** Enjoying a friendly team and positive work environment.
+>

-    -   **Entrepreneur Example:** Building a strong network of partners and a loyal community of customers.
+> -   **Entrepreneur Example:** Building a strong network of partners and a loyal community of customers.
+>

+***

+> [!abstract] Esteem Needs
+>
--   **Esteem Needs:** The need for respect, recognition, and a sense of achievement.
+> The need for respect, recognition, and a sense of achievement.
+This can be internal (self-worth) or external (from others).
+>

-    -   **Employee Example:** Receiving an award or a promotion for good work.
+> -   **Employee Example:** Receiving an award or a promotion for good work.
+>

-    -   **Entrepreneur Example:** Gaining public recognition or winning an award for their business success.
+> -   **Entrepreneur Example:** Gaining public recognition or winning an award for their business success.
+>

+***

+> [!abstract] Self-Actualization Needs
+>
--   **Self-Actualization Needs:** The desire to become the best version of oneself and achieve one's full potential.
+> The desire to become the best version of oneself and achieve one's full potential.
+This is the highest level of need, focused on personal growth and self-fulfillment.
+>

-    -   **Employee Example:** Getting a challenging project that allows them to use their skills to the fullest.
+> -   **Employee Example:** Getting a challenging project that allows them to use their skills to the fullest.
+>

-    -   **Entrepreneur Example:** An entrepreneur starts a business not just for money, but to solve a major problem and create a lasting impact on the world.
+> -   **Entrepreneur Example:** An entrepreneur starts a business not just for money, but to solve a major problem and create a lasting impact on the world.
+>
 ---

 - [ ] Q.19